Gloxounet/Gloxounet/README.md

 - 👋 Hi, I’m Matteo
 - 👀 I’m interested in Software Engineering and Cybersecurity
 - 💞️ I’m looking to collaborate on innovative projects of all kinds
-- 📫 To reach me, feel free to send an email at mglock@outllok.fr
+- 📫 To reach me, feel free to send an email at mglock@outlook.fr

 <!---
 Gloxounet/Gloxounet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.